-The health and welfare of our people are very important to us.
+The health and welfare of employees is very important to the Group.

-We promote high standards of health and safety at work and have a comprehensive health and safety policy which is incorporated into our staff handbook and which highlights our commitment to ensuring employees are provided with a safe and healthy working environment.
-We carry our regular risk assessments of our premises and provide staff with safety training including training to our fire wardens and first aid representatives.
-We also engage external consultants to carry out regular health and safety and fire assessments in our London premises.
+Ashmore promotes high standards of health and safety at work and has a comprehensive health and safety policy which is incorporated into the staff handbook and which highlights the commitment to ensuring employees are provided with a safe and healthy working environment.
+In London Ashmore carries out regular risk assessments of premises and provides staff with safety training including training to fire wardens and first aid representatives.
+Ashmore also engages external consultants to carry out regular health and safety and fire assessments in its London premises.